jemmenegger/gencg_h2501/final.md

 - Manual rotation and zoom
 - Freeze mode to inspect a still state

+Short note on testing: I tried different lattice sizes (N = 4, 6, 8).
+N = 6 felt like the best balance.
+It stays readable, but it is still dense enough to feel like a “volume”.
+I also tested irregularity ranges.
+If it gets too high, the cubes stop reading as cubes.

 ## Algorithmic thinking (how it works)

 ### Code structure (quick map)